karlnippoldt/karlnippoldt/_projects/realestate.md

 # Conclusion

-The project is still in progress, but we've already come a long way towards achieving a significantly more usable design for the product and adding features that will be useful for our target audience.
+While the project is still in progress, we've already come a long way towards achieving a significantly more usable design for the product and adding useful features.
+{: .lead}

-In this project, I've learned a lot about designing for a product used in an industry I'm unfamiliar in.
-We have, so far, not been able to talk to any users directly, which has made understanding how they use the product much more difficult.
-Without the ability to have direct interaction with the users, a survey with well-planned questions was a remarkably helpful tool in gaining insight into their desires and goals.
+In this project, I've designed for an industry I'm unfamiliar with, which has taught me the importance of interacting with users in creating a useful design.
+We have, so far, not been able to talk to any users directly, making understanding how they use the product much more difficult.
+Without direct interaction with the users, a survey with well-planned questions was a remarkably helpful tool in gaining insight into their desires and goals.

 <div class="section-tall text-center">
     <div class="card">